Prithviraj-Indrajith Duo's Ayalvaashi: Here Is An Update

 As per the latest reports, Jakes Bejoy, the talented musician has been roped in, to handle the music department of Ayalvaashi.
 Jakes has earlier associated with Prithviraj Sukumaran for the recent blockbuster Ayyappanum Koshiyum and action thriller Ranam.
 The music director has earned wide appreciations from both the industry member and audiences for the soundtrack of the Sachy directorial.

-According to the reports, Ayalvaashi revolves around the strained relationship between two neighbours, played by Prithviraj and Indrajith Sukumaran.
+According to the reports, Ayalvaashi revolves around the unique relationship between two neighbours, played by Prithviraj and Indrajith Sukumaran.
 Irshad Parari, the director of the project has assisted Prithviraj in his directorial debut, the 2019-released Mohanlal starring blockbuster Lucifer.
 Ayalvaashi is reportedly scripted by the director himself.

+In a recent interview, lead actor-producer Prithviraj Sukumaran had stated that Ayalvaashi is an interesting film that comes under the entertainer category.
+But at the same time, the Irshad Parari directorial is not the cliche commercial potboiler but has something unique to offer to its audience.

+Indrajith last teamed up with his younger brother Prithviraj for the latter's directorial debut Lucifer, the Mohanlal movie that emerged as the biggest box office success of the Malayalam cinema to date.
+The talented actor appeared in the role of Govardhan, a journalist in the movie and earned a wide appreciation for his performance.